 Intensive watershed monitoring first occurred in 2008-2009, and began again in the field season of 2018.

 - Sauk River Watershed Monitoring and Assessment Report

 - Sauk River Watershed Stressor Identification Report

-- Sauk River Watershed Stressor Identification Report Summary
+- Summary of the Sauk River Watershed Stressor Identification report (wq-iw8-38nb)

 - Sauk River Watershed HSPF Model Scenario Report